jamulussoftware/jamulus/CONTRIBUTING.md

 There is a configuration file that defines some overrides, and note the [Editorconfig file](.editorconfig) in the project too.

+### Licensing

+If you add new (source code) files, please add a header with the license to the file.
+This clarifies how your work is licensed.
+Please use the same format as in e.g. the source files in the `src/` directory.
+A license header must include:

+* A Legal copyright line
+* The Author(s)/Copyright holder(s) list
+* A Declaration of the licence, indicating how to refer to the full text if not provided

 ### Supported platforms